 So the total cost?
-At most: Thirty five bucks and one afternoon.
+At most: Thirty-five bucks and one afternoon.

 All insurers will offer discounts for drivers who take advanced driving courses, but some are more generous than others.
-It’s always worth the meager investment required to take a defensive driving course, but for best results, you will want to shop around and find an insurer that really appreciates the time and money you put into your education as a driver.
+It’s always worth the meager investment required to take a defensive driving course, but for the best results, you will want to shop around and find an insurer that really appreciates the time and money you put into your education as a driver.

 Yes, all insurers.
 At least in New York state, where New York Insurance Law § 2336 demands a ten percent discount for three years for drivers who provide proof of having completed a PIRP (Point and Insurance Reduction Program) course through a DMV-approved provider.

 In English, that means they have to give you at least ten percent off for taking a defensive driving course.
 Some insurers may offer even better discounts in order to stay competitive, but you’re looking at a discount of ten percent from the base.
-Ten percent of your auto insurance for three years is going to add up to a whole lot more than thirty five bucks.
+Ten percent of your auto insurance for three years is going to add up to a whole lot more than thirty-five bucks.
 It’s worth the investment.